-Marchionne previously called self-driving tech “fluff” that would take years to mature, in response to criticisms that FCA hadn’t invested enough money in researching the fledgling industry.
+Marchionne previously called (opens in new tab) self-driving car tech “fluff” that would take years to mature, in response to criticisms that FCA hadn’t invested enough money in researching the fledgling industry.

 Evidently, Marchionne and FCA decided that leasing self-driving tech from the most reliable self-driving company will save the company the challenge of developing a costly system from scratch.

 Driving forward at top speed

 Waymo isn’t letting its recent accident controversy get in the way of its AI taxi ambitions.

 With over 80,000 cars in its fleet in the near future, Waymo will continue to add to its 6 million miles of testing on public roads, testing that should boost the performance of its self-driving AI.

 Waymo will certainly have competition.
 Earlier today, GM announced that its Cruise division will aim to launch a similar self-driving taxi service in 2019.
 The company will try to improve its AI by placing its Chevy Volts in downtown Manhattan’s hectic streets.

 On the other hand, Waymo’s new partnership could help it seize a new opportunity to make a bitter rival a partner.

 Several questions arise from this news.
 Namely, will Waymo want to provide its tech to a taxi service that will likely compete with its own ride-hailing business?
 We'll likely hear more about these negotiations in the near future.